 As noted in Canada’s Workplace Hazardous Materials Information System guidelines [iii], in the past the intended readers of MSDSs were occupational hygienists and safety professionals.
 Today, however, the audience also includes employers, workers, supervisors, nurses, doctors, and emergency responders.
 Thus, in order to ensure that MSDS users can quickly find the information that they need, the MSDS should be in an easy-to-read format and written in a clear, precise and understandable manner.

 Not only must MSDSs be clearly written, but they must also be carefully localized[iv].
 For one thing, they must be adapted to regional regulatory specificities such as the emergency call number in section 1, the occupational exposure limit values in section 8, and the list of the regulations that correspond to the substance in section 15.
 MSDS translations are a critical form of communication to safely inform your product users of patient risk, localizing the content ensures maximum comprehension.

 MSDS Translation Challenges

 In addition, they must be provided in the language of the user.
-REACH, for example, states explicitly (article 31, paragraph 5) “The safety data sheet shall be supplied in an official language of the Member State(s) where the substance or preparation is placed on the market, unless the Member State(s) concerned provide otherwise.”
+REACH, for example, states explicitly (article 31, paragraph 5) “The safety data sheet shall be supplied in an official language of the Member State(s) where the substance or preparation is placed on the market unless the Member State(s) concerned provide otherwise.”

 Translating MSDSs is a mission-critical responsibility that should only be undertaken by knowledgeable and experienced translators.
-Not only must they be chemistry subject matter experts, they must be well-versed in the MSDS requirements of the target audience.
+Not only must they be chemistry subject matter experts, but they must also be well-versed in the MSDS requirements of the target audience.
 In addition, they must be working within a well-established quality system that ensures accurate, consistent deliverables.
 The well-being of people, the environment and valuable assets are dependent on always-accurate, always-understandable MSDS translations.